Creating Funnels

 How to add and remove steps

-As shown above, you can click the Add Step button to add a step to the funnel and click the minus icon, placed towards the right of each field, to remove it.
+As shown above, you can click the Add Step button to add a step to the funnel and click the delete icon, placed towards the right of each field, to remove it.

 Please Note